somanath444/lead_score-case_study/README.md

 * Build a logistic regression model to assign a lead score between 0 and 100 to each of the leads which can be used by the company to target potential leads.
 A higher score would mean that the lead is hot, i.e. is most likely to convert whereas a lower score would mean that the lead is cold and will mostly not get converted.

-* There are some problems presented by the company whcih your model should be able to adjust if the company's requirment changes in the future so you will need to handle these as well.
-These problems are provided in a separate doc file.
+* There are some problems presented by the company which your model should be able to adjust if the company's requirment changes in the future so you will need to handle these as well.
+These problems are provided in a separate document file.
 Please fill it based on the logistic regression model you got in the first step.
 Also, make sure you include this in your final PPT where you'll make recommendations.

 # Results Expected.